dasomji/BuDoBase/README.md

 A common error is that you're in the wrong directory, when you try to activate the virtual environment.

 ### Get it up and running
+As always: check if your Virtual environment is activated.

 Change into the project directory:
 ```bash
 cd budo_database